GoClipse/goclipse/documentation/UserGuide.md

 ### Configuration

-A [LANGUAGE installation](https://LANG TODO) is required for most IDE functionality.
-Access Eclipse preferences from the menu `Window / Preferences`, navigate to the `LANGUAGE` preference page, and configure the LANGUAGE installation path under the appropriate field.
+A [LANG_NAME installation](https://LANG TODO) is required for most IDE functionality.
+Access Eclipse preferences from the menu `Window / Preferences`, navigate to the `LANG_NAME` preference page, and configure the LANG_NAME installation path under the appropriate field.

 For functionality such as code completion, open definition, and editor outline, you will need:
  * The LANG TODO tool.

-The path to the executable of these two tools should be configured in the `LANGUAGE / Tools` preference page.
+The path to the executable of these two tools should be configured in the `LANG_NAME / Tools` preference page.
 The path can be an absolute path, or just the executable name, in which case, the executable will be searched in the PATH environment variable.

 ### Project setup

 ##### Project creation:
-A new LANGUAGE project is created with the New Project Wizard: from the Project Explorer context menu, select `New / Project...` and then `LANGUAGE / LANGUAGE Project`.
+A new LANG_NAME project is created with the New Project Wizard: from the Project Explorer context menu, select `New / Project...` and then `LANG_NAME / LANG_NAME Project`.
 The same wizard is used to add a pre-existing project: simply use the location field to select a pre-existing location for your project.

 ### Launch and Debug:
-To run a LANGUAGE project that builds to an executable, you will need to create a launch configuration.
+To run a LANG_NAME project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open 'Run' / 'Run Configurations...'.
-Then double click 'LANGUAGE Application" to create a new LANGUAGE launch, and configure it accordingly.
+Then double click 'LANG_NAME Application" to create a new LANG_NAME launch, and configure it accordingly.
 You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.

-Alternatively, to automatically create and run a launch configuration (if a matching one doesn't exist already), you can select a LANGUAGE project in the workspace explorer, open the context menu, and do 'Run As...' / 'LANGUAGE Application'. (or 'Debug As...' for debugging instead).
+Alternatively, to automatically create and run a launch configuration (if a matching one doesn't exist already), you can select a LANG_NAME project in the workspace explorer, open the context menu, and do 'Run As...' / 'LANG_NAME Application'. (or 'Debug As...' for debugging instead).
 If a matching configuration exists already, that one will be run.

 Whenever a launch is requested, a build will be performed beforehand.
 This behavior can be configured under general Eclipse settings, or in the launch configuration.